Procedure 1B.3.11 Sexual Violence

 Part 6.
 Investigation and Disciplinary Procedures

-Anoka-Ramsey Community College investigation and disciplinary procedures concerning allegations of sexual violence against employees or students must:
+Anoka-Ramsey Community College investigation and disciplinary procedures concerning allegations of sexual violence and sexual harassment (as defined by Title IX) against employees or students must:

 - Be respectful of the needs and rights of individuals involved and treat them with dignity;

-- Not suggest to the complainant that he or she was at fault for the sexual assault or should have behaved differently to prevent the assault;
+- Not suggest the complainant was at fault for the sexual assault or should have behaved differently to prevent the assault;

 - Proceed as promptly as possible;